 Pomeranians are more than just adorable tiny breeds with their eyes set on you.
 They've also experienced royal treatment and fame too.
 Corgis are famous because Queen Elizabeth II owns them, but Pom dogs were also considered royal companions.

-Back in those days when there weren't all these fancy modern breeds, they were known as wolf dogs.
-The Pomeranian breed is one of the oldest breeds in existence, with records revealing its origin back to 1761.
-Queen Charlotte ensured these adorable pooch's popularity after bringing her pet dogs with her when she married King George III.
+Back when there weren’t all these fancy modern breeds, they were known as wolf dogs.
+The Pomeranian breed is one of the oldest breeds, with records revealing its origin back to 1761.
+Queen Charlotte ensured these adorable pooch’s popularity after bringing her pet dogs with her when she married King George III.

 Pomeranians quickly captured the interest and hearts of English royalty when they were first seen.
-The Poms are not only beautiful but also highly intelligent, making them perfect pets for royal families.
+The Poms are beautiful and highly intelligent, making them perfect pets for royal families.

 The royal family renamed these wolf-like canines Pomeranian.
-They had been imported from Pomerania; that's why Queen Charlotte gave them the name Pomeranian (with double m).
+They had been imported from Pomerania, so Queen Charlotte named them Pomeranian (with double m).

 The dogs were initially bred as sled or guard dogs but eventually became favorite pets.

-Later Queen Victoria paid a visit to Florence in 1888.
-There she fell head over heels for an Italian dog breed known as the Volpino Italiano.
+Later, Queen Victoria paid a visit to Florence in 1888.
+She fell head over heels for an Italian dog breed known as the Volpino Italiano.
 When Queen Victoria first saw Pomeranians, her heart skipped a beat.
-The huge fluffy coats, sweet little faces with almond-shaped eyes were too much to resist for someone who remembered her Grandmother, Queen Charlotte's dogs.
+The huge fluffy coats sweet little faces with almond-shaped eyes were too much to resist for someone who remembered her Grandmother, Queen Charlotte’s dogs.

-Four Volpino Italianos were brought back by Queen Victoria to England, where they became favorite pets.
-Queen Victoria also further imported Pomeranians from different countries and started a breeding program.
+Queen Victoria returned four Volpino Italianos to England, where they became favorite pets.
+Queen Victoria also imported Pomeranians from different countries and started a breeding program.

-In this era, Queen Victoria was a beloved monarch, which has caused many people to also want Pomeranians.
+In this era, Queen Victoria was a beloved monarch, which caused many people also to want Pomeranians.

 When the Pomeranian was first introduced to Britain, they were seen as a "fashion statement" and quickly became one of the most popular toy dog breeds.
 Pomeranian dogs today also enjoy great popularity among pet owners who want great lap dogs and companions.